vippsas/vipps-login-api/api-guide/partner-keys.md

   [Access token](core-concepts.md#access-token) section.
   But for partner key integration, a token is obtained from [`POST: /accesstoken/get`](https://developer.vippsmobilepay.com/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost).
-  This is the same token endpoint used for eCom payments.
-The token must be passed as a Bearer token in the header e.g `Authorization: Bearer <access-token>`.
+  This is the same token endpoint used for eCom API payments.
+The token must be passed as a Bearer token in the header (e.g., `Authorization: Bearer <access-token>`).
 For partner key integration, this authorization method _must_ be used.
 The `token_endpoint_authentication` methods, `client_secret_basic` and `client_secret_post`, do not work for partner key integrations.
 * For partner key integration, the `Merchant-Serial-Number` header must be sent as part of